thomaspinckney3/cs4501/Project2.md

 Fixtures
 --------
 Final thing before we call it a day, you need to add fixtures.
 You can think of fixtures as initial data provided to an empty database.
-It’s sometimes (eg. when testing, grading) useful to pre-populate your database with hard-coded data when you’re first setting up an app so that you can use the app directly.
+It’s sometimes (e.g. when testing, grading) useful to pre-populate your database with hard-coded data when you’re first setting up an app so that you can use the app directly.
 To avoid hard-coding test data everytime you have a clean database, we use Django